cogroo/jspell.br/MYSPELL/portugues/README_pt_PT.txt

 ########################################

+Affix file converted from the JSPELL/ISPELL version by Rui Vilela, Linguateca.

 To install :
     Find a suitable application that uses myspell dictionaries like openoffice, mozilla, thunderbird.
 Use the program dictionary